-There are regular direct flights to Lisbon, Faro and Porto, though travellers from outside Europe may find it cheaper to fly via London and arrange onward travel from there.
+There are regular direct flights to Lisbon, Faro and Porto from all over Europe and some US cities, though travellers from outside Europe may find it cheaper to fly via London and arrange onward travel from there.
 If you want to see some of France or Spain en route, or are taking a vehicle, there are overland combinations of ferry, rail and road to consider, though these nearly always work out pricier than flying.
 Package holidays and tours can be good value, whether it’s an Algarve beach holiday or escorted walking tour – and travel agents and specialist tour operators can also provide car rental, hotel bookings and other useful services.

-Air, train and ferry fares are seasonal, at their highest in school holidays and summer (basically Easter to September), and around Christmas/New Year and Easter week.
-Always book as far in advance as possible to get the best deals.
-The cheapest flights from the UK and Ireland are usually with budget and charter airlines, which are sold direct (by phone or online) on a one-way basis, so you may find that one leg of your journey is significantly more expensive depending on demand.
-Be aware, too, that airport taxes can cost more than the flight itself, while increasingly things such as in-flight meals and luggage allowances are being charged as extra.
-Cheap flights tend to have fixed dates, and are non-changeable and non-refundable, while tickets with charter airlines may limit your stay to one month.
-Major scheduled airlines are usually (though not always) more expensive, but tickets remain valid for three months or more and have a degree of flexibility should you need to change dates after booking.
-You may be able to cut costs by going through a specialist flight, discount or online agent, which may also offer special student and youth fares plus a range of other travel-related services.
+Air, train and ferry fares are at their highest in school holidays and summer (basically Easter to September), and around Christmas/New Year and Easter week.
+The cheapest flights from the UK and Ireland are usually with the budget airlines, though watch out for the airport taxes, which can cost more than the flight itself, as well as additional charges for checked luggage and allocated seating.
+Major scheduled airlines are usually (though not always) more expensive, while specialist flight, discount or online agents can sometimes offer special student and youth fares plus a range of other travel-related services.

 Flights from the UK and Ireland

-The other main scheduled airlines flying to Portugal are the national carriers TAP (wwww.flytap.com) and British Airways (wwww.ba.com), flying regular services from London to Lisbon and Porto.
+The main scheduled airlines flying to Portugal are the national carriers TAP and British Airways: TAP flies regular services from London to Lisbon and Porto, while BA serves Lisbon and Faro.
 You’ll also be able to arrange add-on sections to London from regional UK airports.
 They are not necessarily more expensive than the budget airlines, and flight times may be more convenient – that said, you’re unlikely to get a rock-bottom deal and the fully flexible fares offered can run into the hundreds.

 Flights from the US and Canada